Fanny González Franco

-Fanny González Franco (1934 in Pensilvania, Caldas – November 7, 1985 in Bogotá) was a Colombian lawyer.
-She graduated from the Pontifical Bolivarian University (university of which she was the first woman graduated as a lawyer, in 1958), she was also the first woman to be a magistrate of the Supreme Court of Justice of Colombia.
-She died in the Palace of Justice siege when the building was attacked and occupied by the M-19 guerrillas in November 1985.
+Fanny González Franco (Pensilvania, Caldas, December 30, 1934 – Bogotá, November 7, 1985) was a Colombian lawyer and jurist.
+She graduated from the Pontifical Bolivarian University in 1958 as first female lawyer from the university.
+She was also the first woman to be a magistrate of the Supreme Court of Justice of Colombia.
+She died while serving as a magistrate of the Supreme Court of Justice of Colombia Labor Chamber on November 7, 1985 when the building was attacked and occupied by M-19 guerrillas during the Palace of Justice siege.